-- 1. Enter camper and remove all soft storage components. - 2.
-Remove canvas from screen door by pulling canvas away from channel, beginning at the TOP of door, proceeding to bottom. - 3.
-Swing screen door up to roof and latch the twist locks. - 4.
-Zip all windows closed. - 5.
-Roll all privacy drapes upward by pressing both buttons on either side of the black locks and drawing the locks upward. - 6.
-Remove bow braces located in the bed and slideout areas from bracket on the roof and pull brace to center of coach.
-Remove from saddle plug on bed bow.
-Place bows under bed mattress.
-(Fig. 3-7) - 7.
-Remove stove grate and stove.
-Place kitchen flip top in travel position.
+- 1. Remove all of the soft storage compartments - 2.
+Enter the camper and remove the canvas from the screen door by pulling the canvas away from the channel, beginning at the TOP of the door and proceeding to the bottom. - 3.
+Disengage the barrel locks.
+Unscrew the plastic screws and remove the door from the top track.
+Remove the door from the bottom track and slide the door to the travel position and lock it in place with the turn button located on the bottom of the door by turning 1/4 turn.
+Snap the ties holding the door to the roof. - 4.
+Zip all the windows closed. - 5.
+Roll all the privacy drapes to the ceiling by pressing both buttons on either side of the black locks and drawing the locks upward. - 6.
+Remove the bow braces from the bracket on the roof and pull the brace to the center of the camping trailer.
+Remove the bow brace from the peg on the bed bow.
+Place the bed bows under the bed mattress. - 7.
+Remove the stove grate and place the kitchen flip top in the travel position.

-CAUTION: Failure to properly position the kitchen flip-top for travel can result in roof damage and prevent the roof from lowering properly.
+CAUTION: Failure to properly position the kitchen flip top for travel can result in roof damage and prevent the roof from lowering properly.